lineguy/dotvault/README.md

 }
 ```

-### Why would I want my sensitive configuration files in LastPass?
+### Why would I want to keep my sensitive configuration files in LastPass?

-Your sensitiver configuration files might be the most important files on your machine. dotVault enables you to back them up and store them in a secure manner, its also a very convienent way of being able to download them onto new devices as and when you need to.
+Your sensitive configuration files might be the most important files on your machine. dotVault enables you to back them up and securely store them.
+It is also a convenient way of being able to download them onto other devices anytime you need them.